rachitmeck/z-portal-assignment-final-v2/README.md

 - `docker --version`

-## Build Docker image, this is for alpine images, if you want to build non-alpine then uncomment from Dockerfile in the project folder :technologist:
+## Build Docker image, this is for alpine images, if you want to build non-alpine then uncomment from the Dockerfile in the project folder :technologist:

 - `docker build -t <image_name> .`